Awesome6192/what-happens-when/README.rst

   generates a string of pseudo-random bytes and encrypts this with the server's public key.
 These random bytes can be used to determine the symmetric key.

+* Depending on the chosen cipher suite, the key exchange method varies.
+For example, with RSA, the client encrypts a random number using the server’s public key and sends it to the server.
+With Diffie-Hellman, both parties exchange public keys and use their private keys to compute a shared secret.

 * The server decrypts the random bytes using its private key and uses these bytes to generate its own copy of the symmetric master key.